 The best way to know if a venue is right for you is to actually get out and start visiting – whether you’re booking for 1-2-1 show rounds or popping into an Open Day (you can find all the best ones in our Event Diary!) it will make all the difference actually seeing a venue IRL.

 With so many details to consider, organisation is your friend.
-Start by creating a spreadsheet of venues to visit – I think 4 in one day is the max as it can become overwhelming.
+Start by creating a list of venues to visit – I think 4 in one day is the max as it can become overwhelming.
 And don’t be tempted to take an entourage on visits, this is about the two of you, and too many opinions can be really confusing.
 After you’ve got a shortlist, then it’s a great idea to talk to the people who really get you.
 Print out this Venue Checklist to take with you, it will help to sort through your initial thoughts.

 When it comes to choosing/visiting your potential wedding venue, this should absolutely be a joint task.
 As planning goes, it’s the biggest commitment you’ll make early on and you should both feel excited and connected about the place you choose.
 So, enjoy these precious moments together and have fun on your super romantic road trips!